tophefo/IpCamera/README.md

 There are now multiple ways to get a moving picture:
 + Animated GIF.
-+ HLS (Http Live Streaming) which uses h264 that can be used to cast to Chromecast devices.
++ HLS (Http Live Streaming) which uses h264 that can be used to cast to Chromecast devices and works well in iOS/Apple devices.
-+ MJPEG which uses multiple jpeg files to create what is called MOTION JPEG.
++ MJPEG which uses multiple jpeg files one after another to create what is called MOTION JPEG.
+Whilst larger in size, it is more compatible.

 To get the first two video formats working, you need to install the ffmpeg program.
 Visit their site here to learn how <https://ffmpeg.org/>

-Under linux, Ffmpeg can be installed very easily with this command.
+Under Linux, Ffmpeg can be installed very easily with this command.

 ```
 sudo apt update && sudo apt install ffmpeg